chillgatez/Lab12-AsyncInnManagementSystem/README.md

 ## Setup Instructions
 To get started with the Hotel Management System Web Application, follow these steps:
 1. Create a new Empty .NET Core Web Application:
     - Set up explicit routing for API controllers in the Configure method.
     - Configure your appsettings.json file to include your database connection string.
 1. Model and Database Setup:
     - Create models (Hotel, Room, Amenity) representing the entities from the ERD.
     - Implement an AsyncInnDbContext class deriving from DbContext, including constructor and database properties.
     - Register the DbContext in the startup file.
     - Generate migration scripts using EF Core tools:
       - Create and apply a migration for the Hotels, Rooms, and Amenities tables.
 1. Seeding Data:
     - Override the OnModelCreating method in AsyncInnDbContext to seed default data.
     - Seed data for all three entity types (3 hotels, 3 rooms, 3 amenities).
     - Create a migration to include the seeded data and apply it to the database.
-1.API Routes:
+1. API Routes:
     - Create API controllers (HotelsController, RoomsController, AmenitiesController) using ASP.NET Web API controllers with actions.
     - Implement CRUD operations using Entity Framework for each entity type.
     - Use ThunderClient or similar tools to test and interact with the API routes.